InamLilitha/Digital-Portfolio-PRP/README.md

 I researched CV formats and incorporated feedback from peers and mentors.

 **Result**:
-I have not received any interview invitations but I have beeen submitting my cv for potential internships.
+I have not received any interview invitations, but I have been submitting my CV for potential internships.